 They’re quicker to make than yeast breads, though not exactly “quick,” the way we understand the word in this age of the wi-fi super-router.
 The reason baking soda–leavened breads came to be known as quick has everything to do with history.

-A Speeded-Up History of the Quick Bread
+A Quick History of Quick Bread

 Breads as we know them today, raised by baking soda, were unknown.